Generally, the international community lumps subsidies into the following categories (adapted from OECD. 2004):

 Payments based on overall farming income

 Canada, however, employs only a limited number of subsidies in some of these categories.
 General service subsidies are commonly employed, particularly for research, development, training, marketing and promotion, food safety and quality, and infrastructure.
 Consumer subsidies are rarely employed, except that regional economic development subsidies have been received in the past by food processors and the Nutrition North program subsidizes food distribution to Northern and remote communities (see below).
-During the COVID-19 pandemic, a range of subsidy programs have been rolled out, first as stop gap measure and then as recovery programs.
-The most recently announced affecting the food system is the Tourism and Hospitality Recovery Program for which restaurant and food service operations are eligible for wage and rent subsidies if their pandemic losses amount to at least 40% during specified periods (see Targeting COVID-19 Support Measures).
+During the COVID-19 pandemic, a range of subsidy programs were rolled out, first as stop gap measure and then as recovery programs.
+The Tourism and Hospitality Recovery Program provided restaurant and food service operations wage and rent subsidies if their pandemic losses amount to at least 40% during specified periods (see Targeting COVID-19 Support Measures).
 Producer subsidies have been most commonly employed but these have been reduced over time to comply with Canada's perceptions of its trade deal obligations (see Goal 10 and Instruments, International Agreements).
-The largest subsidy category is for General Service Subsidies (which includes some business risk management [BRMs] and environmental programming under the Canadian Agricultural Partnerships), and non-product specific domestic supports that include much of the rest of the federal suite of BRMs where farmers, the provincial and federal governments all contribute (see Goal 4).
+The largest subsidy category is for General Service Subsidies (which includes some business risk management [BRMs] and environmental programming under the Sustainable Canadian Agricultural Partnerships), and non-product specific domestic supports that include much of the rest of the federal suite of BRMs where farmers, the provincial and federal governments all contribute (see Goal 4).
 The government also gives out grants (contribution agreements) on a cost-shared basis to farmers and farm organizations to effect certain food safety and environmental initiatives.
 The government also runs various "competitive grant" programs on matters such as economic superclusters, food waste, and local food infrastructure projects.

 Other jurisdictions have been more creative and adventurous with their use of subsidies.
 Many of these are discussed under Goals.